Words Starting with E-H

 When federal loans are guaranteed by the guaranty agency, the agency is affixing federal protection to the loan.
 This protection ensures that the lender is repaid in the case of a default.
 The guaranty agency assumes responsibility for the defaulted loan and attempts to correct it.

 To be eligible for most federal student aid, a student must be enrolled at least half-time.
-For undergraduate students, half-time enrollment is at least 6; for graduate students, half-time enrollment is at least 5 graduate credits.
+For undergraduate students, half-time enrollment is at least 6 credits; for graduate students, half-time enrollment is at least 5 graduate credits.
 Also see full-time.

 In the event that a student does not complete specific University-related requirements, a hold may be placed on the student's University record(s), which prevents certain student actions or requests from occurring, such as future registration or the release of transcripts.